AdobeDocs/workfront.en/help/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Transactions</p> </td>
-   <td> <p><span>Workfront Fusion</span> uses transactional processing to capture the scenario lifecycle.
+   <td> <p>Workfront Fusion uses transactional processing to capture the scenario lifecycle.
 A transaction consists of several phases during which data is transformed from one consistent state into another consistent state.
 There are 4 phases: initalization, operation (reading or writing), commit/rollback, and finalization.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Trigger</p> </td>